Meet the Team

 Ms. Bourdow has served on our board of directors since June 23, 2017.
 Ms. Bourdow has been the president, the chief executive officer, and member of the board of directors of Trevena, Inc., a publicly-traded biopharmaceutical company, since October 2018.
 She has served in various senior positions at Trevena since May 2015.
-She joined Trevena as Chief Commercial Officer and was appointed Executive Vice President and Chief Operating Officer in January 2018.
-Prior to joining Trevena, she was Vice President of Marketing at Cubist Pharmaceuticals, Inc., until its acquisition by Merck & Co., in January 2015.
-At Cubist, Ms. Bourdow led launch strategy, marketing, reimbursement, and operations for five acute care hospital pharmaceuticals totaling over $1 billion in annual revenues.
-Before joining Cubist, she served for more than 20 years at Merck & Co., Inc., where she held positions of increasing responsibility across multiple therapeutic areas.
+She joined Trevena as chief commercial officer and was appointed executive vice president and chief operating officer in January 2018.
+Prior to joining Trevena, Ms. Bourdow was vice president of marketing at Cubist Pharmaceuticals, Inc., from 2013 until its acquisition by Merck & Co., Inc. in January 2015.
+At Cubist, Ms. Bourdow led launch strategy, marketing, reimbursement, and operations for acute care hospital pharmaceuticals.
+Prior to Cubist, Ms. Bourdow served for more than 20 years at Merck & Co., Inc., where she held positions of increasing responsibility across multiple therapeutic areas.
 Ms. Bourdow also serves as a director of Sesen Bio, Inc., a publicly traded pharmaceutical company.
-Ms. Bourdow holds a BA degree from Hendrix College and earned her MBA from Southern Illinois University.
+Ms. Bourdow holds a B.A. degree from Hendrix College and an M.B.A. from Southern Illinois University.
 We believe Ms. Bourdow is qualified to serve as a director due to her extensive experience in the biopharmaceutical industry, including her experience with anti‑infectives and with the commercialization of new drugs.